 AIT 542Fundamentals of Computing Platforms (satisfies the IT 342 requirement in the BS INFT program)3

-AIT 580Analytics: Big Data to Information (satisfies the IT 322 requirement in the BS INFT program)3
+AIT 580Foundations of Data Processing (satisfies the IT 322 requirement in the BS INFT program)3

-AIT 664Information: Representation, Processing and Visualization (satisfies the IT 415 requirement in the BS INFT program)3
+AIT 664Information: Representation, Processing and Visualization (satisfies IT 373 requirement in the BS INFT program)3

 AIT 682Network and Systems Security (satisfies the IT 366 requirement in the BS INFT program)3

 Students also have the option to take up to 6 additional credits of graduate coursework on reserve, which can be used for the MS degree only.
-See AP.1.4.4 Graduate Course Enrollment by Undergraduates.
+Reserve credits must come from courses that fulfill the intended master’s degree requirements.

 Degree Conferral